abisummers/abisummers.github.io/src/pages/articles/board-games.md

 language: "en"
 title: Board game cafes
 intro: Some of my favourite places to play board games in Paris
+description: Some of my favourite places to play board games in Paris
 publishedDate: 2024-05-28
 ---